Youth Development in Action.

 As of January 2016, CSFR has begun food rescues from the cafeterias of Challenger Middle School, and in March, began a similar project at General William Palmer High School in conjunction with a student-created "Waste Free World" mural.
 Since these pilot programs, we've begun "school food waste reduction" programs at schools in Districts 11, 2, and 20.

 These programs aim to serve a dual purpose of both educating students on minimizing their waste, while making a tangible impact on the community through assisting in the process of the food's redistribution.
+Examples of schools in which we've assisted food rescue programs:

 If your school is interested in starting a 'school food rescue', please reach out to us at email@example.com.